 - Grouping code changes in logical units to allow programmers to select what they want to work with.

 - Easily switch between separate tasks with minimal descriptions.

 - Sharing the same code across different target game platforms.

 - Speeding up development by improving distributed development.

 Ubisoft is always developing several in-house tools, which is why it needed a flexible API to interact with source control.
 Keeping track of their requirements helped them boost their overall productivity and ensure a smoother operation.

 How to Improve Requirements Management Today

-Requirements change naturally and evolve during the development process.
-It’s a fact.
+Requirements naturally change and evolve during the development process.